9musharrafkhan/FEM-Simulation-Portfolio/07_Explicit_Dynamic_and_Rigid_Body_Dynamic_Motion/README.md

 Transient analysis is appropriate when the loading varies with time and the dynamic response is important.

-The attached figures emphasize that the analysis time is divided into increments and the structural state is evaluated at successive time points.

 ---

 ## Explicit Dynamics